TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

+Cookies on the FT

+We use cookies for a number of reasons, such as keeping FT Sites reliable and secure, personalising content and ads, providing social media features and to analyse how our Sites are used.

+Open drawer menu Financial Times Contact us

+1. Help Centre
+2. Privacy policy

+1. Help Centre
+2. Privacy policy

+Financial Times Close drawer menu

+*   Top sections
+*   Home
+*   World Show more World links
+    *   World Economy
+    *   UK
+    *   US
+    *   China
+    *   Africa
+    *   Asia Pacific
+    *   Emerging Markets
+    *   Europe
+    *   Latin America
+    *   Middle East and Africa
+*   UK Show more UK links
+    *   UK Economy
+    *   UK Politics &.
+Policy
+    *   UK Companies
+*   Companies Show more Companies links
+    *   Energy
+    *   Financials
+    *   Health
+    *   Industrials
+    *   Media
+    *   Retail &.
+Consumer
+    *   Technology
+    *   Telecoms
+    *   Transport
+*   Markets Show more Markets links
+    *   Alphaville
+    *   Markets Data
+    *   Capital Markets
+    *   Commodities
+    *   Currencies
+    *   Equities
+    *   Fund Management
+    *   Trading
+*   Opinion Show more Opinion links
+    *   Columnists
+    *   FT View
+    *   The Big Read
+    *   Lex
+    *   Alphaville
+    *   Obituaries
+    *   Letters
+*   Work &.
+Careers Show more Work &.
+Careers links
+    *   Business School Rankings
+    *   Business Education
+    *   Entrepreneurship
+    *   Recruitment
+    *   Business Books
+*   Life &.
+Arts Show more Life &.
+Arts links
+    *   House &.
+Home
+    *   Books
+    *   Food &.
+Drink
+    *   Travel
+    *   Style
+    *   Arts
+    *   Film, TV &.
+Radio
+    *   FT Globetrotter
+*   Personal Finance Show more Personal Finance links
+    *   Property &.
+Mortgages
+    *   Investments
+    *   Pensions
+    *   Tax
+    *   Bankings &.
+Savings
+*   FT recommends
+*   Lex
+*   Alphaville
+*   Lunch with the FT
+*   Video
+*   Special Reports
+*   News feed
+*   Newsletters
+*   My FT
+*   Portfolio
+*   Today's Paper

+*   Subscribe
+*   Sign In

+Search our Help Centre

+1. Information we collect
+2. Lawful basis for processing
+3. How we use your personal information
+4. Who we share your personal information with
+5. How long we retain your personal information
+6. How we keep your personal information secure
+7. Your rights
+8. Where this Privacy Policy applies
-Financial Times Help Centre Privacy Policy
+9. Changes to this Privacy Policy

+Privacy policy

-The Financial Times provides premium news, insight and analysis to a growing audience of global decision makers.
+**The Financial Times provides premium news, insight and analysis to a growing audience of global decision makers.
 We have held true to our values of integrity, authority and independence for more than 130 years.
-Central to this mission is our commitment to upholding the highest standards of data protection for our customers.
+Central to this mission is our commitment to upholding the highest standards of data protection for our customers.**

 This Privacy Policy applies to all websites and web applications which link to this policy and are published by FT companies (“Sites”).

 If you wish to amend any of the personal information that we hold about you, or update your marketing preferences, you can do so at any time through your account.

 If you have any queries about how we use your personal information, please contact our Data Protection Officer at privacy.officer@ft.com.

 Information we collect

 This section details the information we may collect about you.
 We explain why, and how, we use it in later sections.

-**Account information**
+Account information

 If you decide to create an account or enquire about one of our products or services, we’ll ask you to provide us with some specific information, for example:

-*   **Basic personal details** – such as name, title and date of birth;
+*   Basic personal details – such as name, title and date of birth;
-*   **Personal contact details** – such as home address, delivery address, home phone number, mobile phone number, and email address;
+*   Personal contact details – such as home address, delivery address, home phone number, mobile phone number, and email address;
-*   **Work details** – such as job title, department, company name, company address, work email address and office phone number;
+*   Work details – such as job title, department, company name, company address, work email address and office phone number;
-*   **Log in details** – such as username and password;
+*   Log in details – such as username and password;
-*   **Payment details** – such as your bank account and payment card information.
+*   Payment details – such as your bank account and payment card information.

-**Additional information**
+Additional information

 On occasion, we will ask you to voluntarily provide additional information, for example: